abelcheung/rifiuti2/index.md

 been moved out from the recycle bin since they are trashed.

 It is a rewrite of `rifiuti`, which is originally written by FoundStone folks for identical purpose.
-But it overcomes several limitations found on original rifiuti:
+Then it was extended to cover more functionalities, such as:

 * Handles recycle bin up to Windows 10 (no more uses INFO2 file since Vista)
 * Supports all localized versions of Windows &mdash;
 both newer Unicode-based ones and legacy ones
 * Supports output in XML format as well as original tab-delimited text
-* Preliminary guard against specially crafted recycle bin files
-* User interface and messages can be translated

 [1]: https://web.archive.org/web/20101121070625/http://www.foundstone.com/us/resources/proddesc/rifiuti.htm